zapwizard/radiation_king_radio/README.md

 # Operation:
 ## How the "Live" playback works:
-Each radio station is basically a table with a list of the audio files, as well the duration of each music file.
+Each radio station is basically a list of audio files, with the duration of each music file.
 Using a deque list allows the list to be looped with the top item being moved automatically to the bottom of the list.

-When the radio starts up it records the current time as "master_start_time".
-Each radio station uses this as reference when the station started up.
+When the radio starts up: It saves the current time as "master_start_time".
+Each radio station uses this as reference when the station is selected.
 When you tune into a station some amount of time has passed since the master start time.
 The code checks the first song on the list.
-If the song is shorter than the time that has past: It moves it to the bottom of the list and the length of that song is also removed from the past duration.
+If the song is shorter than the time that has past: It moves it to the bottom of the list, and the length of that song is also removed from the past duration.
 This repeats until the current song at the top of the list is longer than the remaining time.
 The code then jumps into the song at the remaining time.

-But using this method each station acts as if it is playing back live.
+By using this method, each station acts as if it is playing back live.
 You can tune off of a station and go back and have it resume at the correct time.
 The deque list has the advantage that we don't have to keep track of a current song index, and we can easily randomize, skip/rewind or pause playback without losing the live playback effect.

+You can even fast-forward, rewind, skip or randomized the songs all without losing the live effect.

+## Analog Controls:
+The volume knob/switch controls the audio volume as well as turning the radio on/standby.
+The tuning knob controls the angle of the motor and therefore the radio station selection.
+By turning off the tuning knob: You can then use the volume knob to control the neopixel brightness.

+## Buttons:
+The five buttons below the dial have the following functions:
+1. Press: Rewind, Hold: Previous song
+2. Press: Previous band, Hold: Previous Station
+3. Press: Play/Pause (Without standby), Hold: Randomize station
+4. Press: Next band, Hold: Next Station
+5. Press: Fast Forward, Hold: Next Song
+The button functions can be altered in the Pi Pico code.

 ## Motor angle feedback loop:
-Each radio station is assigned an angle on the radio dial, a sort of address.
+Each radio station is assigned an angle on the radio dial, a sort of angular address.
 When you move the tuning knob, the code moves the motor to a certain angle.
 Then it checks to see if there is a radio station near, or at that angle.

 By doing this in a feedback loop you don't have to worry about the exact positions of any single station, and it automatically adjusts to frequency bands with different numbers of stations.

 The code automatically determines how precise the angle needs to be to allow for a lock on zone around each station.
-If you are near a station it will play back the station at a lower volume, with noise at the same time.
+If you are near a station it will play back the station at a lower volume, with static noise at the same time.
 The volume of the station rises as you get near it, and plays in the clear once you hit the lock on zone.
-There is also an area with just noise between each station.
+There is also an area with just static noise between each station.

 If you cram too many stations into a single band, there may be no empty space between stations and precise tuning will become nearly impossible.

+##Sweep effect:
+The software has a band sweeping effect that plays when a band is changed, or the radio is turned on.
+This effect provides a soft start, as well as a preview of each station as the needle sweeps across the band.
+This can be disabled in the zero settings file, or the speed altered in the pi pico settings file.

 #Hardware:
 The radio uses a Pi Zero W and a Pi Pico together.
 The Pi Zero provides the fast music access and playback, and the Pi Pico handles all the analog and GPIO.
-A USB and UART link are required between the Pi Zero and Pi Pico.
+A USB cable is required between the Pi Zero and Pi Pico.
+UART over USB is used for each of the two devices to talk to each other.

+To debug the Pico on the Pi Zero run: "minicom -b 115200 -o -D /dev/ttyACM0" on the Pi Zero.

 An Adafruit Speaker Bonnet, or any other i2s audio device can be used for the speakers.
 This is connected to the Pi Zero.
 A TB6622 Dual-H Bridge motor controller is connected to the Pi Pico and handles the Air core motor.
+I found this specific Dual-H bride driver is required for an air-core motor.
+It has the separate PWM and direction controls needed.

 ##Air Core Motor:
 After testing a stepper motor, I decided to go back to an air-core motor.
 A stepper motor has only a certain number of steps.
 I found the stepper movement to look robotic even using half steps.
 An air core motor however is purely analog and can smoothly move to any angle needed.
 The movement is much closer to the look of an old school radio.
 Powering an air core motor is actually simple using a dual-h-bridge controller.

 ##Potentiometer control:
 I opted to use Potentiometers instead of rotary encoders for a similar reason to the air core motor, they are just more analog feeling.
 You should use a switched logarithmic "Audio" pot for the volume control, and a linear pot for the tuning control.